-Exporting Contacts from Another Program
+Export Contacts from Another Program

 Typically, you’ll find the Export feature under the File, Settings, Contacts, or Preferences menu of your software.
 Follow the instructions there, and create a CSV file from your contact list.
 If given the choice, use "Windows CSV".

-Converting, Formatting and Preparing your CSV File for Import
+Prepare your CSV File for Import

 These articles provide more information on special circumstances.
 In most cases you will not need to refer to these.

 - Importing Multiple Tags with Your Contacts

 - Opening and Cleaning Up Your CSV File in Excel

 - Combining and Splitting Fields in Excel (used for importing Tags)

 - Capitalizing Proper Names in Excel